VIEW OUR RENTALS

 - One weeks' rent in advance before you move in

 - Bond is four week's rent and is lodged with the Bond Centre, who holds it in trust.

 How do I pay rent?

-Our Office Administrator, Linda will be in touch with you to make arrangements to pay your rent.
+Our Office Administrator, Sammy will be in touch with you to make arrangements to pay your rent.
 We will work with you to align it with your income so ensure you can pay when it's a good time for you.
 All payments are required to be set up by automatic payment.

 What do I do if something in the property breaks?

 If you require maintenance at your property and it is not urgent please call us or email your property manager the next business day and we will get this arranged for you.
 Please refer to the trouble shooting guide to see if there is a quick and easy way to resolve your issue.

 Who do I call if I have an after hours emergency?